 Being Present (2016).
 Organza, monofilament, fiberglass, steel.
 96 x 120 x 24 in.

-My resulting creation was inspired generally by Tibetan prayer flags.
-As the wind blows through the colorful flags, it is believed that the mantras and well wishes vested in them are spread across the world.
-Instead of flags, we decided on the bow as a symbol of positivity, hope, and an act of giving to others.
+My resulting creation was inspired generally by Tibetan prayer flags: it is believed that as the wind blows through the colorful flags, the mantras and well wishes vested in them are spread across the world.
+Working closely with Tumblr and ThriveNYC, we decided on the bow as a modern twist on the flag, as a symbol of positivity, hope, and an act of giving to others.
 The rainbow of colors symbolize the range of emotions; it is also an immediately recognizable symbol for acceptance.
 The different pole heights create an ascending effect, which speaks to an open growth process that encourages sharing with friends and family, and connecting about mental health.